SR&ED Capital Expenditures Policy

 In some SR&ED projects, property may be destroyed or rendered valueless through the SR&ED process.
 A claimant has to show that at the time the property was acquired, the claimant intended to destroy or cause the property to be rendered valueless through the SR&ED process.

 The intent test will not be met, if due to unforeseen circumstances, a property acquired with the intent of being used in commercial activities is destroyed or rendered valueless during the prosecution of SR&ED carried on in Canada.
-In such a case the claimant may be entitled to ITC if the property is considered to be shared‑use-equipment.
-For more information, please refer to the SR&ED Shared-Use-Equipment Policy.
+In such a case the claimant may be entitled to an ITC if the property is considered to be shared-use-equipment.
+For more information, refer to the SR&ED Shared-Use-Equipment Policy.

 6.5 SR&ED environment